Robin and the 7 Hoods: Production

-Robin and the 7 Hoods was filmed in October 31–December 1963.
-According to Robert Osborne, primary host for Turner Classic Movies, this was a very troubled production for Sinatra due to two outside events, so much so that he considered not completing the film.
-Close friend President John F. Kennedy was assassinated, and Sinatra's son, Frank Sinatra Jr., was kidnapped and held for ransom only weeks later.
+Robin and the 7 Hoods was filmed from October to December 1963.
+It was a troubled production interrupted by both the assassination of John F. Kennedy, a personal former friend of Sinatra's, and just weeks later, the kidnapping of Frank Sinatra Jr. Despite these difficulties, cast and crew ultimately decided to complete the film.

+Novelization

+A novelization by Jack Pearl was published by Pocket Books in 1964.
+The character of Marian features much more heavily in the book, including a scene in which she testifies against Robbo in court then has most of her clothes torn off by an angry mob outside the court room, and another in which she gives a lengthy speech about the nature of Robbo's appeal to the masses.

 Stage musical

 A new version of Robin and the 7 Hoods, with a book by Rupert Holmes, premiered on stage July 30, 2010 at the Old Globe Theater in San Diego, California.
-Updated to the early 1960s, it includes only one of the film's songs, "My Kind of Town," but features 18 others composed by Cahn and Van Heusen, among them Come Fly with Me and Ain't That a Kick in the Head?.
+Updated to the early 1960s, it includes only one of the film's songs, "My Kind of Town", but features 18 others composed by Cahn and Van Heusen, among them Come Fly with Me and Ain't That a Kick in the Head?.
 The piece ran throughout August 2010.
 Casey Nicholaw directed and choreographed the musical, set in the Mad Men era of 1962.
 The story is about a likable gangster hoping to get out of the crime business.
 A do-gooding TV reporter likens him to a modern-day Robin Hood.

 Home media

 Robin and the 7 Hoods has been released on a number of home video editions, individually and as part of the deluxe multi-movie set The Rat Pack Ultimate Collector's Edition.
 Cases for DVD editions depicted a portrait of Sinatra, Martin, Davis Jr and Crosby with guns in their hands.
-However, because Crosby's character is not involved in the criminal operations of the group, the portrait was altered to show him without the gun.
+Because Crosby's character is not involved in the group's criminal operations, the portrait was altered to show him gunless.

-The film's soundtrack album was re-released on compact disc in 2000 on Artanis Records.
+The film's soundtrack album was rereleased on compact disc in 2000 on Artanis Records.